Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

-Numerous other techniques are also sensitive to phonon excitations.
-For instance, resonant ultrasound spectroscopy probes the quasi-elastic phonon excitations in the MHz range~\cite{migliori2016resonant}.
+Phonons can also be detected by other resonant and stimulating techniques.
+For instance, resonant ultrasound spectroscopy probes quasi-elastic phonon excitations in the MHz range~\cite{migliori2016resonant}.
+This technique complements experimental probes described in previous sections that typically focus on phonons in THz-range.
 Additionally, pump-probe and time-domain spectroscopy~\cite{fushitani2008applications,fischer2016invited,hangyo2005terahertz,koch2023terahertz}, utilizing tabletop laser setup or advanced free-electron lasers, provide access to coherent optical and acoustic phonons, as well as their interactions with spin and charge excitations.
 These methods offer versatile tools for exploring the dynamic behavior of phonons and their coupling to other quantum excitations in materials.